constellation-daq/Constellation/docs/protocols/cscp.md

 ### Request Payload

-The CSCP request message payload frame MAY consist of any binary data.
+The CSCP request message payload frame MAY consist of either a single value or a map.

+The value MAY be any of the types supported by the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.

+The map MAY contain a sequence of key-value pairs.
+The key MUST be of string-type and the values MAY be any of the types supported by the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.

-The interpretation and decoding of this data is not part of this protocol and left for user code implementations.
+The interpretation of this data is not part of this protocol and left to user code implementations.

 ### Reply Payload